All Episodes

 And if you do not agree with that, you are attacked by them viciously.

-Well, what I would say is that I agree with you in that a lot of the wage rat is not purely men and women.
+Well, what I would say is that I agree with you in that a lot of the wage gap is not purely men and women.

-It's based on the industry that people go into, though it's also complicated because men and women often go into different industries based on parental responsibilities, child care responsibilities.
+It's based on the industries that people go into, though it's also complicated because men and women often go into different industries based on parental responsibilities, child care responsibilities.

-That's why you know we need to talk about issues like paid leave because it plays into the role that people take and that's how much money they make, though I uh do I agree with you.
+That's why we need to talk about issues like paid leave because it plays into the roles that people take and thus how much money they make.

-I don't think it is a black and white sex discrimination issue.
+Though I agree with you, I don't think it is a black and white sexist discrimination issue.

-But it may not be you don't put it in the realm of discrimination.
+So that's a debate, but it may not be, you don't put it in the realm of discrimination.

 You can have a discussion about that.

-So really the feminist movement of that is that abortion involves abortion body and having control over that many people think is a feminist concern.
+And having control over that, many people think is a feminist concern.

-I think you can be feminist and pro life, other people don't.
+I think you can be feminist and pro-life.

-I think if you say, and your opinion on me that all feminists think all f all women who want to be feminist or all people who want to be feminist need to be pro-choice is incorrect.
+I think if you say, and you're opinion on me, that all feminists think all women who want to be feminist or all people who want to be feminists need to be pro-choice is incorrect.

 And I don't think that's how people take the movement.